asimzz/foundations-of-ml/README.md

-# Foundations of Machine Learing
+# Foundations of Machine Learning

 This repository hosts a variety of machine learning implementations covering a wide range of topics and algorithms.
 Each algorithm is neatly organized into its own dedicated folder for easy access and navigation.